The Yankees celebrate their American League Division Series victory over the...

 The Yankees celebrate their American League Division Series victory over the Kansas City Royals at Kauffman Stadium in Kansas City on Thursday, Oct.
 10, 2024.
 Credit: Newsday/Thomas A. Ferrara

-It’s not here yet, and may never arrive.
-But now that both the Yankees and Mets are only four wins away from a Big Apple showdown, the rumbling is only going to get louder.
+It’s not here yet, and it might not arrive at all.
+But now that the Yankees and Mets each are only four wins away from a Big Apple showdown, the rumbling is only going to get louder.

 For the Subway Series no one saw coming.

 The Mets, however, are this October’s party-crasher.
-Nearly belly-up by Memorial Day, they rallied from 11 games under .500 in early June, dodged a late July fire sale, were baseball’s best team for four months and still had to squeeze into the playoffs by winning Game 161 on Francisco Lindor’s ninth-inning, go-ahead homer in Atlanta.
+Nearly belly-up by Memorial Day, they rallied from 11 games under .500 in early June, dodged a late July fire sale, were baseball’s best team for four months and still had to squeeze into the playoffs by winning Game 161 on Francisco Lindor’s go-ahead homer in the ninth inning in Atlanta.

 But this Columbus Day weekend, the Yankees and Mets are in the same exact place, marking the first time both teams will play in the LCS simultaneously since 2000, which just so happens to be the last time they met in a Subway Series.

 Twenty-four years ago.
 Al Leiter vs. Andy Pettitte.
-Rogers Clemens vs. Mike Piazza.
+Roger Clemens vs. Mike Piazza.
 Timo Perez’s baserunning blunder in Game 1 at Yankee Stadium.
-Derek Jeter’s leadoff homer in Game 4, then another blast in the deciding Game 5 at Shea as he took World Series MVP honors.
+Derek Jeter’s leadoff homer in Game 4, then another blast in the deciding Game 5 at Shea Stadium as he took World Series MVP honors.

-Nimmo was quick to point out that the Mets still had a “big obstacle” to get past, namely the Dodgers in the NLCS, which begins Sunday night at Chavez Ravine, so he didn’t want to look too far ahead.
+Nimmo was quick to point out that the Mets still have a “big obstacle” to get past, namely the Dodgers in the NLCS, which begins Sunday night in Los Angeles, so he didn’t want to look too far ahead.
 “We’re going to be focused on the NLCS for now,” he said.
 But the potential for a Subway Series is too juicy to ignore, especially with both teams now on the brink.

-It also could be the worst nightmare for the Yankees, who haven’t advanced to a World Series since they won it all in 2009 — and yet would run smack into the never-say-die Mets, who seem to be this October’s Team of Destiny.
-The Mets already knocked off two division champs in the Brewers and Phillies with signature late-inning comebacks, and it’s worth noting they went 4-0 against the Yankees this season, albeit without the sidelined Giancarlo Stanton available for either locale.
+It also could be the worst nightmare for the Yankees, who haven’t advanced to a World Series since they won it all in 2009 and would be running smack into the never-say-die Mets, who seem to be this October’s Team of Destiny.
+The Mets already have knocked off two division champs in the Brewers and Phillies with signature late-inning comebacks, and it’s worth noting that they went 4-0 against the Yankees this season, albeit without the sidelined Giancarlo Stanton available for either locale.

-“It would be really fun,” Severino said, laughing.
+“It would be really fun,” he said, laughing.
 “I would be booed, but hey, it would be really good.”

-There’s plenty of Subway Series storylines, and at the forefront is Carlos Mendoza, rookie manager with the Mets, facing off against his old team and former mentor, Aaron Boone.
-Mendoza spent 15 years in the Yankees’ organization, starting as a Class A coach before eventually being promoted to the major-league staff, and ultimately Boone’s bench coach for the 2020 season.
-With those pinstriped roots, Mendoza stays in touch with Boone, and watched the Yankees’ Game 4 clincher Thursday night.
+There’s plenty of Subway Series storylines, and at the forefront is Carlos Mendoza, rookie manager with the Mets, facing off against his old team and former mentor Aaron Boone.
+Mendoza spent 15 years in the Yankees’ organization, starting as a Class A coach before eventually being promoted to the major-league staff and ultimately becoming Boone’s bench coach for the 2020 season.
+With those pinstriped roots, Mendoza stays in touch with Boone, and he watched the Yankees’ Game 4 clincher Thursday night.

 “I texted a lot of people,” Mendoza said.
 “There’s a lot of people that I have a lot of respect for.
 And it’s just great.
 It’s great for baseball, it’s great for the city of New York that the two teams are in this position and with a really good opportunity to continue to move forward.”